-Camp Manitowa, owned and operated by Andy Brown and Dan Grabel, is a beautiful independent coed overnight summer camp and outdoor retreat center.
-During the summer we serve campers in entering 2nd-9th grade from all over the Midwest and the South.
-During the fall and spring we host retreats for schools, college student groups, religious groups, scout groups, women’s groups, families, weddings, and anyone else wanting to get away for a fun and meaningful camp experience.
+During the summer, Camp Manitowa serves campers entering 2nd-10th grade from all over the Midwest.
+During the fall and spring, Camp Manitowa hosts school & college groups, religious groups, scout groups, music festivals, yoga retreats, weddings, and everyone wanting to get away for a fun and meaningful camp experience.
 Camp Manitowa utilizes three different lakes and offers a wide variety of programs and activities for all our participants.

-At Camp Manitowa campers get to choose four of the five daily activity sessions held each day.
-If they find something great, they can choose to do it each day.
+At Camp Manitowa, campers get to choose their daily activity sessions.
+If they find something they love to do, they can choose to do it each day.
 We believe in giving campers the space to be creative and have control over their experience.
-Our core activities include water skiing, tubing, canoeing & kayaking, swimming, our 50 foot climbing tower, 8 element high ropes course and 400 foot zip line, GA GA dodge ball, basketball, soccer, and variety of sports, arts & crafts, biking, outdoor living skills, music, campfires and, of course, s'mores.
+Our core activities include water skiing, tubing, canoeing & kayaking, swimming, our 50-foot climbing tower, eight-element high ropes course and 400-foot zip line, GA GA, basketball, soccer, and a variety of other sports, arts & crafts, biking, outdoor living skills, music, campfires and, of course, s'mores.
 We shuttle campers daily to the Rend Lake recreation complex and take advantage of the entire facility.
-It’s 20,000 acre lake, large sand beach, bike trails, driving range, frisbee golf course, and Army Corps of Engineers’ visitor center offers us an amazing addition to our program.
+Its 20,000-acre lake, large sand beach, bike trails, driving range, frisbee golf course, and Army Corps of Engineers visitor center offers us an amazing addition to our program.

 Summer camp is a special place and provides the opportunity to interact with lots of people.
 By limiting the total number of campers each session to around 100, Camp Manitowa kids become part of a family of campers.
 We create programs and systems to ensure that everyone in camp knows each other and that each creates positive relationships.